 Topical medications are quite effective in many cases when the pain is coming from the muscles or other superficial areas.
 These are sometimes preferable to oral medications in that the drug is going directly to the area(s) of need with a bare minimum reaching the blood supply.
 The patches are placed directly over the area(s) of pain and are designed to work around the clock – they are kept on for 12 hours at a time, and then taken off for 12 hours.
 Ideally, these patches are designed to continue working even when during 12 hours when they are off.

 Similar to the patches, this topical medication is applied to the area(s) of need with very little reaching the blood supply.
 The main difference is that the gel needs to be re-applied several times throughout the day.
 This may be preferable to a patch if one cannot have a patch on or in hot weather when a patch simply will not stick.

 This drug is considered to be an “anti-seizure medication” however it is most commonly used to treat neuropathic pain – it is most commonly used for diabetic foot pain.
-It is widely prescribed however at higher doses the side effects tend to increase in prevelanc (i.e. sleepiness, blurred vision, water retention, and difficulty concentrating).
-There no risk of addiction; however, it should not be stopped abruptly and newer research raises concerns about misuse.
+It is widely prescribed however at higher doses the side effects tend to increase in prevalence (i.e. sleepiness, blurred vision, water retention, and difficulty concentrating).
+There is no risk of addiction; however, it should not be stopped abruptly and newer research raises concerns about misuse.